FirelyTeam/firely-docs-firely-server/security/tokens_and_compartments.rst

    a.
 Create on the compartment type

       :Request: ``POST [base]/Patient``
       :Type-Access: User must have write access to Patient.
-Otherwise a 401 is returned.
+Otherwise HTTP Status Code 403 is returned.
       :Compartment: A Search is performed as if the new Patient were in the database, like in case 1.a.
 If it matches the compartment filter, the create is allowed.
-Otherwise a 401 is returned.
+Otherwise HTTP Status Code 403 is returned.

    #.
 Create on a type related to compartment

       :Request: ``POST [base]/Observation``
       :Type-Access: User must have write access to Observation.
-Otherwise a 401 is returned.
+Otherwise HTTP Status Code 403 is returned.
 User must also have read access to Patient, in order to evaluate the Compartment.
       :Compartment: A Search is performed as if the new Observation were in the database, like in case 1.b.
 If it matches the compartment filter, the create is allowed.
-Otherwise a 401 is returned.
+Otherwise HTTP Status Code 403 is returned.

    #.
 Create on a type not related to compartment

       :Request: ``POST [base]/Organization``
       :Type-Access: User must have write access to Organization.
-Otherwise a 401 is returned.
+Otherwise HTTP Status Code 403 is returned.
       :Compartment: Is not evaluated.

 #.
 Update